Build your creative career profile

 Credits connected to the work behind them

 A credit should carry more context than a line of text.
-Productions can gather synopsis, posters, trailers, production stills, cast, crew, contributors, and media credits so the work around your role is easier to understand.
+Productions can gather synopsis, posters, video content, production stills, cast, crew, contributors, and media credits so the work around your role is easier to understand.

 • Production records make credits easier to trust and share